osuosl/cs312/source/slides/19_high_availability.rst

 Consider the following scenario:

-You run an openstack cluster.
+You run an OpenStack cluster.
 One day, your authentication API goes down.

 None of your customers can log in or interact with any of the other APIs.